zetavg/chromium-website/site/blink/launching-features/index.md

 #### Step 2: Dev trial of deprecation {:#deprecation-dev-trials}

 Proceed to the “Dev Trials” stage in ChromeStatus.
-This will generate a “Ready for Trial” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature deprecation.
+This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature deprecation.